Frankie Avalon headlines benefit holiday concert | more

 Student initiative to assist typhoon victims gets big support from Susquehanna Bank | more

 The Rowan String Camp offers students the opportunity to be immersed in a world of music making, guided by a distinguished international faculty.
-During this six day camp students participate in daily orchestra rehearsals, master classes, chamber music, and special topic sessions, capped every evening by a faculty recital.
+During this five-day camp students participate in daily orchestra rehearsals, master classes, chamber music, and special topic sessions.

 String Camp Faculty